UP Constable Recruitment Exam 2023: CM Yogi Demonstrates Zero-Tolerance Policy Yet Again In Response to Question Paper Leak

 SP Chief Akhilesh Yadav raises concerns over UP Constable Recruitment paper leaks under BJP regime

 Following the cancellation of the Uttar Pradesh Police constable exams over the paper leak, Samajwadi Party Chief Akhilesh Yadav raised serious concerns about the integrity of examinations conducted under the BJP regime in Uttar Pradesh.
-Yadav claimed to have met students from various districts, including Moradabad and Agra, who expressed dissatisfaction with the way exams were conducted, demanding a re-evaluation.
+As per the news agency ANI report, Yadav claimed to have met students from various districts, including Moradabad and Agra, who expressed dissatisfaction with the way exams were conducted, demanding a re-evaluation.
 He accused the BJP of neglecting the issue and suggested that the ruling party is not committed to providing employment opportunities to the underprivileged.
+Yadav also demanded the return of fees collected from the youth by the Uttar Pradesh government, warning against its potential use in the BJP’s ‘election fund’, ANI reported.
 Read his tweet below:-

 यूपी पुलिस आरक्षी परीक्षा का निरस्त होना युवाओं की जीत है और भाजपा सरकार के प्रपंचों की हार। पहले तो भाजपाई कह रहे थे पेपर लीक ही नहीं हुए तो अब कैसे मान लिया। इसका मतलब अधिकारी और अपराधी मिले हुए थे और सरकार भी पीछे से अपना हाथ उनके सिर पर रखे हुई थी। लेकिन तमाम सबूतों के आगे…